Eddy Gordo: In video games

 In Tekken 4, it is learned that while Eddy was in prison he learned of his master's granddaughter, Christie Monteiro, and made a promise to his master to teach her Capoeira when Eddy got out of prison.
 After the King of Iron Fist Tournament 3, Eddy found and taught Christie Capoeira, who became impressive at the martial art after two years of training.
 Soon after Christie's training, Eddy left, saying, "Those responsible for my father's death will pay."
 Christie Monteiro entered The King of Iron Fist Tournament 4 to find Eddy, as this was the only clue that could lead her to him.

 Prior to Tekken 5, Eddy learns that the master who taught him capoeira in prison is about to be freed.
 Eddy goes to his release but discovers that his master has become a weak and frail old man, not the great Capoeira master he had studied under.
 After he takes his master to a hospital, Eddy learns that he is dying from an incurable disease that will give him less than six months to live.
 There is hope, however, if the Mishima Zaibatsu's technology and resources could be put to use.
 Knowing this and hearing the announcement of the fifth King of Iron Fist tournament, Eddy and Christie enter with the hopes of saving Christie's grandfather.

-At the conclusion of The King of Iron Fist Tournament 5, Eddy spoke alone with Jin Kazama.
-Jin offered to lend him his money and resources to save his master's life in exchange for his allegiance with the Mishima Zaibatsu.
-Knowing that this could be the opportunity he had been looking for to save his master's life, Eddy complies.
-As the King of Iron Fist Tournament 6 approaches, Eddy himself has become involved in a number of criminal activities in the name of the Mishima Zaibatsu.
-In his ending and Tekken 7 however, even Mishima Zaibatsu's technology is also far from saving his master and eventually his death.
-Eddy attends the master's funeral with a grieving Christie, then angrily throws his Mishima Zaibatsu badge to the ground, signifying his end of service to the company and his failure.
-However, he still has his personal task to get revenge on Kazuya for ruining his life and involved his master and Christie along with it.

-Eddy appears in the non-canon sequel of Tekken Tag Tournament, Tekken Tag Tournament 2 where he speaks his native language Portuguese, alongside Christie.

-Eddy makes a series of brief cameos in Street Fighter X Tekken and its associated "Episode" trailers, as Christie, accompanied by Lei Wulong, seeks out Pandora in the hopes it will lead her to Eddy.
+He also a playable character in Tekken 7, where it is revealed that even with the Zaibatsu's technology, it is still unable to cure his master's illness, with his passing causes Eddy to resign from the Zaibatsu and continue his vengeful quest against Kazuya on his own, while remaining on good term with Jin.

+Eddy returns as a DLC character in Tekken 8, revealing that Eddy is outmatched against Kazuya during his failed assault at G Corporation, until Yoshimitsu rescued him in time, and guided him to meet someone he once knew in the past ten years, allowing Eddy to discard his vengeance and vow to save every survivor from Kazuya's tyranny.
+The said childhood friend is none other than the current Polish Prime Minister, Lidia Sobieka.
+During Tekken 8, while joining forces with Jin's side against Kazuya, it is revealed four months before the tournament that Eddy and Yoshimitsu are leading the surviving Tekken Force soldiers from the assault of G Corporation led by his former colleague, Nina Williams, whom Kazuya hired after he supposedly killed Heihachi Mishima at the end of Tekken 7.
+Once the Tekken Force survivors are rescued without casualties, he and Yoshimitsu accompanies Lidia to the Tekken Monks' base, where they accept their request to rehabilitate a now amnesiac Heihachi.
+However, at the same time both Jin and Kazuya lost their Devil Gene during their final fight, Eddy, Lidia and Yoshimitsu fails to save the monks from being killed by Heihachi, when he regain the memory of his evil-self during his final trial.